kragen/derctuo/microcontroller-inventory.md

 which starts out by attaching switches to the reset, SCK, and MOSI lines of an ATTiny13 and programming it with them.

 The ATTiny2313 datasheet has "serial programming timing" on p.
-205.
+205 and mentions the protocol on p.
+29: "If the RSTDISBL fuse is programmed, this start-up time will be increased to 14CK + 4 ms to ensure programming mode can be entered."
+So apparently you program it during reset?